CLOVERLEAF Cambridge English Conference

 Martin Jelínek (Macmillan) has over 15 years’ experience in ELT as a teacher, teacher trainer, academic manager, and educational consultant in Europe and Central America.
 Martin’s main specialisation is in secondary and adult language teaching where he focuses on teaching and learning innovation, communication and presentation skills.
 Besides running his own business, Martin is also an active Cambridge Oral Examiner.
 He is listed with Macmillan Education as a freelance Teacher Trainer and regularly delivers talks/workshops at venues at home and internationally.

-Daniela Clarke (ILC) is a teacher, teacher trainer, ELT writer and subject learning coach.
+Daniela Clarke (ILC) i s a teacher, teacher trainer and ELT writer.
 She has been involved in ELT for over 20 years, mainly in the UK and the Czech Republic.
 Her teaching experience ranges from young learners to adults of all language levels and competences, and her teacher training experience covers training on the Trinity Cert TESOL and Exam Assessors Courses.
 Daniela currently works as a teacher trainer and an ELT consultant, and presents regularly at ELT conferences in Central and Eastern Europe.
 She is especially interested in the theory of learning, motivational teaching strategies and tactile learning.